baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

 - Step 5：Due to the configuration of Remote Module, using MQTTBOX publish message to the specified topic, and observing the receiving message via MQTT.fx.
 Similarly, using MQTT.fx publish message to the specified topic, and observing the receiving message via MQTTBOX.
 - Step 6：If both parties in `Step 5` can receive the message content posted by the other one, it indicates the Remote function test passes smoothly.

-The workflow diagram is as follows.
+The workflow diagram are as follows.

 ![using Remote Module to synchronize message](../../images/tutorials/remote/openedge-remote-flow.png)

 ## Message Synchronize via Remote Module

-Configuration file location for the OpenEdge main program: `var/db/openedge/application.yml`.
+Configuration file location for the OpenEdge main program is: `var/db/openedge/application.yml`.

-The configuration of OpenEdge Master is as follows:
+The configuration of OpenEdge Master are as follows:

 ```yaml
 version: v0